huangwb8/GSClassifier.principle/docs/Discussion.md

 \caption{The distribution of missing value across gastric cancer samples.}(\#fig:mvi02)
 \end{figure}

-Second, we did conduct some MVI strategy to deal with data before model training in **GSClassifier**.
-Due to the low missing rate of our experimental data, we just **set missing value as zero** during model training and subtype identification in the early version of PADi (**PAD.train.v20200110**).
+Second, we did conduct some MVI strategies to deal with data before model training in **GSClassifier**.
+Due to the low missing rate of our experimental data, we just **set missing values as zero** during model training and subtype identification in the early version of PADi (**PAD.train.v20200110**).
 The model seemed to be robust in both the internal cohort and external cohorts, and greatly predicted the response to immune checkpoint inhibitors (ICIs) in advanced gastric cancer.

-In the new version of PADi (**PAD.train.v20220917**), we designed the so-called **quantile** algorithm for random MVI during **PADi** model training, which also seemed to work well for PADi model training.
+In the latest version of PADi (**PAD.train.v20220916**), we designed the so-called **quantile** algorithm for random MVI during **PADi** model training, which also seemed to work well for PADi model training.

 <!--